simonjoom/react-app-mobx-ultimateversion/templates/app/README.md

 sudo cp -f ./temp/domain-conf-nginx/generic__conf/hosts /etc/hosts
 sudo cp -f ./temp/domain-conf-nginx/generic__conf/.env ./temp/.env

-like that we link all my server to localhost
+So We link all my server to localhost

 to check the port running it's in config file .env in ./temp